 Exams (100 points; 2 exams @ 50 points each) There will be an in-class midterm and final exam.
-The midterm and final exams will consist of short-answer questions, primary source document based questions, and essay question.
+The midterm and final exams will consist of short-answer questions and a longer essay question.
 More information, including a study guide, will be provided prior to the exam dates.
 A makeup exam may be scheduled for extreme and documented circumstances.

 Participation Exercises (50 points; 5 points each) Participation Exercises are based on student's participation in in-class activities (e.g., document exercises, completion of viewing guides for films, etc...).
 The material covered in the Participation Exercises will appear on the exams along with information from the readings and lectures.
 These exercises will be unannounced and occur throughout the semester.
-At the end of the quarter, students' participation grade will be calculated as follows - [(points earned \div total points) \div 2] - to make the participation grade out of 50 points.
+At the end of the quarter, students' participation grade will be calculated as follows - [(points earned $\div$ total points) $\div$ 2] - to make the participation grade out of 50 points.
 If a student misses an in-class exercise, they can complete it outside of class for half credit.
 Please see me if you would like to make-up a participation exercise.
 These will not be posted on Canvas.